ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 # Creating file shares with customer-managed encryption
 {: #file-storage-byok-encryption}

+Create {{site.data.keyword.filestorage_vpc_short}} shares with customer-managed encryption by using root keys stored in {{site.data.keyword.keymanagementserviceshort}} for BYOK data protection.
+{: shortdesc}

+You can't change the encryption type after the file share is created.
+{: important}

 By default, {{site.data.keyword.filestorage_vpc_short}} shares are encrypted with IBM-managed encryption.
-You can also create an envelop-encryption for your file shares by using one of the supported key management services to create or import your own root keys.
-You can't change the encryption type after the file share is created.
-{: shortdesc}

-For more information, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).
+For more information about envelope encryption, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).

 ## Before you begin
 {: #custom-managed-vol-prereqs-file}